datamacgyver/ds-process/3_analysis_phase/README.md

 *Iterate as appropriate, making sure to make use of [check-in meetings](checkin_meetings.md) with the client*

 ## Expected Artefacts (Confluence or Code)
-* Meeting agendas, notes and actions - document(s)
+* Meeting agendas, notes and actions - document(s).
-* Summary of each point in stage 2 - slides/notebook/document
+* Summary of each point in stage 2 - slides/notebook/document.
-    * Can be used for Internal review
+    * Can be used for Internal review.
-    * Simplified version for External review
+    * Simplified version for External review.
-* Code/output that can be versioned then shared and/or productionised.
+* Code/output that can be versioned then shared and/or productionised, committed against tickets in ODS *or* specific repo.
 * Data and other outputs should also be stored in the shared drive.